raw-video-processing

 Step 1: Remove Silent Segments

-This detects and cuts out silent portions, producing <input>_nosilence.mp4.
+This detects and cuts out silent portions (including keyboard sounds), producing <input>_nosilence.mp4.

-• --padding 0.2 — seconds of breathing room kept around speech boundaries
+• -p 0.2 — seconds of breathing room kept around speech boundaries (default, usually no need to pass)

 The script prints a detailed summary: number of silent segments found, total silence removed, and all kept segments with timestamps.
 Review this output to confirm the result looks reasonable.